ceph/calamari-clients/dashboard/README.md

 This approach has the advantage of centralizing the polling for the dashboard in a single place and decouples the widgets from their data source.
 It also allows us to handle global updates to cluster ids in a few places rather than many which can lead to cascading event updates.

-###Request Tracker
+###tracker.js
+#####Responsibilities:
 Tracking long running tasks and notifications.
 The Calamari clients use indexdb to share outstanding request ids for the purposes of posting notifications to the UI when something of interest has occurred, like the completion of a long running task.

-## JS Libraries and their usage with clients
+## Important JS Libraries and their usage

-1. BackboneJS & MarionetteJS - Views, Models, Collections and Memory Management
+1. [JQuery](http://jquery.com/), [Underscore.JS](http://underscorejs.org/), [BackboneJS](http://backbonejs.org) & [MarionetteJS](http://marionettejs.com/) v1.2.3 - Views, Models, Collections and Memory Management.
+Provides the underpinning for the dashboard module.
-2. RequreJS - code loading and dependency management
+2. RequireJS - code loading and dependency management across entire module
-3. Noty - notifications and errors
+3. Noty - notifications and errors - alerts-view.js
+4. RaphaelJS - OSD visualization
-4. Dynagraph - Graph plotting support
+4. Dynagraph - Graph plotting support - graph-wall.js
+5. Grunt and NPM - for building and optimization

 ##Start Up Ordering